-More Americans than ever are identifying as LGBTQ+—here’s how to talk about sexuality with your kids 🏳️🌈
+More Americans than ever are identifying as LGBTQIA+—here’s how to talk about sexuality with your kids 🏳️🌈

 Teens and young adults are increasingly likely to consider themselves part of the community.

-More Americans than ever identify as lesbian, gay, bisexual, transgender or queer, according to a new poll.
+More Americans than ever identify as lesbian, gay, bisexual, transgender or queer, according to a recent poll.

-An estimated 5.6% of adults identify as LGBTQ+, according to a new Gallup poll.
+An estimated 5.6% of adults identify as LGBTQIA+, according to a Gallup poll released in February 2021.
 That's an estimated 18 million adults.

 Gallup interviewed more than 15,000 people throughout 2020 to find insight as to how Americans view their own sexualities and genders.